npranav10/DateExtraction/README.md

 ***********************************************************************************************************************************************
-An article which will cover all aspects of designing and deploying this system will be publish soon and keep checking this page for the article's link.
+An article which will cover all aspects of designing and deploying this system will be published soon (mostly in Medium.com) and keep checking this page for the article's link.
 ***********************************************************************************************************************************************